Threed90/Hit_The_Coconut/README.md

 ### The class library project
 ----

 It contains all objects of the game as interfaces, the fruit class hierarchy, score class.
-Also there are implemented repository class and fruit factory class.
+Also here are implemented repository class and fruit factory class.

 ![class library project](/descriptionResources/classLibraryProject.png)